Deltares/D-EcoImpact/docs/manual/input.md

 ![Result Time aggregation rule](../assets/images/3_result_time_aggregation.png "Water level (in m NAP, left-hand side) with a timestep every 10 days has been summarized to the maximum for each year (right-hand side) while maintaining the face dimension (layer dimension is not present in this example, but would be maintained).")

-Time aggregation rule with COUNT_PERIODS
+Period statistics: Time aggregation rule with COUNT_PERIODS, AVG_DURATION_PERIODS, MIN_DURATION_PERIODS and MAX_DURATION_PERIODS

-When the operation type count_periods is used, the user needs to make sure that the input data is always consisting of only 1 and 0.
+When the operation type period statistics is used, the user needs to make sure that the input data is always consisting of only 1 and 0.
 If there is no such layer, the user can make a combination of for example the classification rule together with the time aggregation rule.
-For example, waterdepth can be used to check whether the cells are dry or not (this can be done with a classification rule) and with the COUNT_PERIODS operation type in the time aggregation rule the amount of periods within a year or month can be calculated.
+For example, waterdepth can be used to check whether the cells are dry or not (this can be done with a classification rule) and with the COUNT_PERIODS operation type in the time aggregation rule the amount of consecutive periods within a year or month can be calculated (nr).
+AVG_DURATION_PERIODS, MIN_DURATION_PERIODS and MAX_DURATION_PERIODS take the respective statistic of the duration for those consecutive periods (duration).

 ```